GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ---
 # CrazyGames SDK extension

-This extension allows games to be hosted on CrazyGames website and display ads.
+This extension allows games to be hosted on CrazyGames website and display modules in games such ads, banners, and various functionality related to the game.

-!!! tip
+## Advanced configurations

-    Please refer to [CrazyGames SDK documentation](https://docs.crazygames.com/sdk/html5/intro/) to know when to call the different actions.
+Please refer to [CrazyGames SDK documentation](https://docs.crazygames.com/sdk/html5/intro/) to know how to setup compatible environments for the games, and to know about some tips about unwanted scrolling in the game's page.

 ## Display a video ad